Dalstrong vs Wusthof: Can David Topple Goliath in the Knife World?

 Dalstrong Shogun vs Wusthof Classic Ikon

 Clearly not everyone is interested in the most popular knife collections these brands bring to the table.
 The Dalstrong Shogun Series, and Wusthof with their Classic Ikon Series, are both a bit more regal than the comparison above.
-As you’ll see in the video by Ryky Tran below, both use premium materials.
+Both of these knives use premium materials.

 Both the Dalstrong Shogun and the Wusthof Classic Ikon are beautiful knives that are easy and fun to use in your kitchen.
 They are quite different however.
 The Shogun Series is actually a Japanese-style knife vs the Western-style knife in the Wusthof Classic Ikon.
 This means the blade is thinner and harder in the Dalstrong knife so it can get sharper, but it’ll take more work to maintain the edge than the Wusthof.
 The Wusthof also wins the battle in ergonomics.